SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 1. Download two free, brief, simple to use tools for tracking outcome and engagement in care (the ORS and SRS) and begin using them in your work;

-2. Join the International Center for Clinical Excellence, the world’s largest, free, online, non-denominational organization of behavioral health professionals;
+2. Join the International Center for Clinical Excellence, a free, online, non-denominational organization of behavioral health professionals;

 Filed Under: Feedback Informed Treatment - FIT Tagged With: accountability, Alliance, behavioral health, deliberate practice, evidence based practice, feedback, NREPP, SAMHSA